JTEDC Regular Called Meeting

 Polly Robinson moved to Kimble County 1958, and she grew up on her family’s ranch.
 She graduated from Junction High School and received a BBA in Finance from the University of Texas at San Antonio.
 Ms. Robinson then began a 30-year career as a national bank examiner with the Office of the Comptroller of the Currency.
 She retired in 2013 and moved back to Kimble County to help manage her family’s business interests.

-Hal Rose – Vice President
+Marlene Case – Vice President

 Carol Neiman, Secretary